Creating a Sauna

 A Sacred space in an old woodshed

 I first began visiting the forests of the pacific Northwest 25 years ago, and ever since I have been continually drawn back.
-Sometimes I come seeking adventure, sometimes quiet, sometimes simply the feeling of awe that comes standing among the big trees.
+Sometimes I come seeking adventure, sometimes quiet, sometimes simply the feeling of awe that comes walking among the big trees.

 Sometime later, I discovered the ritual and experience of sauna.
 I began seeking out sauna everywhere I went.
 Around each, I invariably found a community willing to step outside time together, to drop into the awareness of their bodies.
-With this awareness came also a heightened connection to the natural world — whether it was the fjord in the middle of Oslo, a remote beach in Ireland, or deep in the woods of British Columbia.
+With this awareness came also a heightened connection to the natural world, whether it was the fjord in the middle of Oslo, a village beach in Ireland, or deep in the woods of British Columbia.
 It was only a matter of time before I began dreaming of creating such a space back home.

 A sauna on a boulder in a river